Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Evidence to provide

-Specify the date of the most recent satisfaction survey and its planned regularity.
-If relevant, describe other form of client feedback and its regularity.
+Specify the date of the most recent client satisfaction survey.
+If relevant, describe other forms of client feedback and its regularity.
 Specify the sample size of the most recent satisfaction survey.
 Provide a summary of the results.

 Field examples / Guidance for implementation